-How will the enterprise WAN adapt to the unstoppable shift
+How will the enterprise WAN adapt to the unstoppable shift towards remote working?

 Make no mistakes, this is no passing fad.
 This is a significant development in society’s attitudes to work and the workplace.
 In this latest article, we explore the challenges that the shift presents to traditional WANs, and finish off by describing a candidate technology and solution.

 We’ll begin by looking at the office in perspective.
 To understand its evolution, we have to go back…